openstack-archive/fuel-docs/pages/frequently-asked-questions/0090-ha-notes.rst

 Corosync usually uses multicast UDP transport and sets "redundant ring" for communication.
 Currently Fuel deploys controllers with one redundant ring.
-Each ring has it’s own multicast address and bind net address that specifies on which interface corosync should join corresponding multicast group.
-Fuel uses default corosync configuration, which can also be altered in Fuel manifests.
+Each ring has it’s own multicast address and bind net address that specifies on which interface Corosync should join corresponding multicast group.
+Fuel uses default Corosync configuration, which can also be altered in Fuel manifests.

-.. seealso:: ``man corosync.conf`` or corosync documentation at http://clusterlabs.org/doc/ if you want to know how to tune installation completely
+.. seealso:: ``man corosync.conf`` or Corosync documentation at http://clusterlabs.org/doc/ if you want to know how to tune installation completely

-.. index:: Pacemaker settings
+.. index:: Pacemaker Settings

-Pacemaker settings
+Pacemaker Settings
 ------------------

-Pacemaker is the cluster resource manager used by Fuel to manage Quantum resources, HAProxy, virtual IP addresses and MySQL Galera (or simple MySQL Master/slave replication in case of RHOS installation) cluster.
-It is done by use of Open Cluster Framework (see http://linux-ha.org/wiki/OCF_Resource_Agents ) agent scripts which are deployed in order to start/stop/monitor Quantum services, to manage HAProxy, virtual IP addresses and MySQL replication.
+Pacemaker is the cluster resource manager used by Fuel to manage Quantum resources, HAProxy, virtual IP addresses and MySQL Galera (or simple MySQL Master/Slave replication in case of RHOS installation) cluster.
+It is done by use of Open Cluster Framework (see http://linux-ha.org/wiki/OCF_Resource_Agents) agent scripts which are deployed in order to start/stop/monitor Quantum services, to manage HAProxy, virtual IP addresses and MySQL replication.
 These are located at ``/usr/lib/ocf/resource.d/mirantis/quantum-agent-[ovs|dhcp|l3]``, ``/usr/lib/ocf/resource.d/mirantis/mysql``, ``/usr/lib/ocf/resource.d/ocf/haproxy``.
 Firstly, MySQL agent is started, HAproxy and virtual IP addresses are set up.
 Then Open vSwitch and metadata agents are cloned on all the nodes.
-Then dhcp and L3 agents are started and tied together by use of pacemaker constraints called "colocation".
+Then dhcp and L3 agents are started and tied together by use of Pacemaker constraints called "colocation".

 .. seealso:: `Using Rules to Determine Resource Location <http://clusterlabs.org/doc/en-US/Pacemaker/1.1/html/Pacemaker_Explained/_using_rules_to_determine_resource_location.html>`_

-MySQL HA script primarily targets to the cluster rebuild after power failure or equal type of disaster - it needs working corosync in which it forms quorum of an epochs of replication and then electing master from node with newest epoch.
+MySQL HA script primarily targets to the cluster rebuild after power failure or equal type of disaster - it needs working Corosync in which it forms quorum of an epochs of replication and then electing master from node with newest epoch.
 Be aware of default five minute interval in which every cluster member should be booted to participate in such election.
-Every node is a self-aware, that means if nobody pushes higher epoch that it retrieved from corosync(neither no one did), it will just elect itself as a master.
+Every node is a self-aware, that means if nobody pushes higher epoch that it retrieved from Corosync (neither no one did), it will just elect itself as a master.

 .. index:: How Fuel Deploys HA